survivejs/webpack-book/manuscript/styling/02_separating_css.md

 W> It can be potentially dangerous to load inline styles with JavaScript in production as it represents an attack vector. **Critical path rendering** embraces the idea of rendering the critical CSS with inline styles in the initial HTML payload, improving the perceived performance of the site.
 In limited contexts inlining a small amount of CSS can be a viable option to speed up the initial load due to fewer requests.

-T> [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) is a community maintained alternative to **mini-css-extract-plugin** designed especially server side rendering in mind.
+T> [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) is a community maintained alternative to **mini-css-extract-plugin** designed especially server-side rendering in mind.

 {pagebreak}